 The lease may state that as the freeholder, you must obtain comprehensive buildings cover.
 This is in everyone’s best interests, of course, as any damage which occurs can be rectified far less painfully.
 If the responsibility to insure does sit with the freeholder and you fail to fulfil this obligation, you run the risk of having to personally pay for any damage to be rectified should it occur.

-As you can see, a great many responsibilities sit with the freeholder and keeping up with it all can be a tough task – especially if you don’t live within easy reach of the property.
-No wonder so many freeholders pass these responsibilities on to a third party managing agent.
-The agent acts as a middle man, collecting and disbursing the ground rent and service charges, scheduling contractors, liaising with leaseholders, providing management accounts and generally running the building.
+As many of the repair and management responsibilities for a block of flats sit with the freeholder, it can be an extremely tough job.
+This is particularly apparent for freeholders who do not live within easy reach of their property.
+So, it’s no wonder that so many freeholders pass these responsibilities on to a third-party managing agent.
+The agent acts as a middleman, collecting and disbursing the ground rent and service charges, scheduling contractors, liaising with leaseholders, providing management accounts, and generally running the building.

-Owning a freehold is a great investment – you have a property and can earn a little rent money.
-However, it’s also fraught with legal responsibilities and you must make sure that you’re fully aware of your obligations.
+Owning a residential freehold has the potential to be a great investment, where you can collect a little ground rent money every year.
+However, it’s also fraught with legal responsibilities, which can result in dire consequences if you’re not fully aware of your obligations.

-If you’re thinking about selling your freehold ground rents, speak with one of our experts, who can give you all the facts, provide an expert valuation appraisal and answer any other questions you might have.
+If you’re thinking about selling your freehold, speak with a Freehold Sale expert, who can give you all the facts, provide a professional valuation appraisal and answer any other questions you might have.

 This resource was originally published on 24th August 2015 and updated on 19th March 2020.